jeremymadea/GenGOL/README.md

            Range is 0-10.
 Can help determine period of some blinkers, etc.
  * t     - Start with a single cell in the middle of the world.
  * T     - Start with a 40x40 centered square randomized using population density.
- * x     - swap dead and live cell colors.   bj
+ * x     - swap dead and live cell colors.
  * !     - Enter debug mode.
 (After which mouse clicks report info.)
  * z     - (Experimental) spawn new rules based on random rotations and mutation.